Online Retraining

 EEG P90 90th percentile value of the full-wave rectified EEG.

-EEG RMS Root mean square of the EEG.
+EEG RMS Root mean square of the full-wave rectified EEG.

 EEG Shannon Entropy Shannon entropy of the EEG.
 A static measure of regularity.